‘THE IMPOSSIBLE ASTRONAUT’/’DAY OF THE MOON’

-This is an interesting episode to start the series.
-When I say interesting, it’s where the story arc of the Doctor’s death starts…with the Doctor actually dying in this episode.
-Are you still with me on this?
+This is an intriguing episode to start the series.
+When I say intriguing, it’s where the story arc of the Doctor’s death starts…with the Doctor actually dying in the tale.
+Are you still with me on this so far?

 In 2011, the Doctor summons his friends Amy and Rory to meet him in America.
 Having not seen him for a long time, Amy and Rory respond to the Doctor’s summons.
-River Song is also summoned too.
+River Song gets summoned as well.

 Whilst having a picnic on a beach in Utah, the Doctor and his friends see a strange astronaut walk up from the sea.
-The Doctor goes to meet it and is soon shot by the astronaut before he ends up dead.
+The Doctor goes to meet it and soon gets shot by the astronaut until he ends up dead.

-Shocked and upset, Amy; Rory and River see the Doctor burned out to sea.
-Believing the Doctor to be no more, the three friends are shocked and surprised when they see the Doctor alive at a diner.
+Shocked and upset, Amy, Rory and River see the Doctor burned out to sea.
+Believing the Doctor to be no more, his three friends become shocked and surprised as they see the Doctor alive at a diner.

 This is where it gets complicated, as Steven Moffat sets in motion a puzzle on what will happen to lead to the Doctor’s demise in the series.
-Unanswered questions are made at the end of this story.
+Unanswered questions are made at the end of this TV tale.

-Matt Smith returns as the Doctor in this series.
-It was interesting how the Doctor gets killed at the beginning of the series only to return alive and well later on.
+Matt Smith returns as the Doctor in Series 6.
+It was intriguing how the Doctor gets killed at the beginning of Series 6, only to return alive and well later on.
 I did wonder what would happen to him.

 Karen Gillan returns as Amy.
-I liked those moments when Amy is distraught at seeing the Doctor’s death on the Utah and when she asks the Doctor to put his trust in her by saying ‘fish fingers and custard’.
+I liked the moments when Amy’s distraught seeing the Doctor’s death on the Utah beach.
+When Amy asks the Doctor to trust her, she says ‘fish fingers and custard’ to him.

 Arthur Darvill returns as Rory, the faithful husband of Amy.
-I was pleased to see Rory more involved in the series and as a proper companion after Series 5.
-I liked it when Rory is clearly out of his depth.
+I was pleased to see Rory more involved in Series 6 and as a proper companion after Series 5.
+I did like it when Rory is clearly out of his depth.

 Alex Kingston returns as River Song.
 There’s still a mystery going on about her with who she is and what she means to the Doctor.
-There’s this promise about who River truly is later on in the series.
+There’s also a promise about who River truly is later on in the season.